codedmachine111/APS/index.md

    - **Time Complexity:** O(K) for insertion and searching where K is the length of the string.
    - **Space Complexity:** O(N*avgK) where N is the number of words and avgK is the average length of the words.

+#### 9. Personalized playlist
+Youtube creates a personalized playlist of most viewed videos and the videos similar to it.
+It also reccommends video when you watch series of videos, for example if user is watching "Gate smashers - Operating Systems Part 1", the next parts will be recommended as "Mix" playlist.
+However, recommending the part 3 after part 1 is not ideal.
+Topological sort can be used here if every video of the playlist is treated as a node of a DAG (Directed Acyclic Graph) with directed edges between two videos to represent the dependencies.
+The topological sort algorithm will arrange the videos in a linear order.

+**Challenges**: Addiotional processing, manual curation of metadata, support for new videos added.

+**Market Benefits**: Enhanced flexiblity of watching videos.

+**Design techniques and algorithms:**
+-  **Topological Sort for DAGs:** DFS based solution
+   - **Time Complexity:** O(V+E) where V represents several tasks and E represents the dependencies/ edges of DAG.
+   - **Space Complexity:** O(V).
+The extra space is needed for the stack.

+#### 10. Content monitoring
+With billions of users on the platform of all age groups, it becomes important to block harmful content and hate speech in the content.
+This can include explicit speech in comments or in the video.
+String matching algorithms can be used to detect such words from a wordlist and remove the content or the account associated with it if number of strikes on the account increases the threshold.
+The audio from the video can be transcribed or subtitles can be used to detect the explicit words.
+The comment check can be handled in both the frontend and backend.

+**Challenges**: False positives during processing, Additional processing.

+**Market Benefits**: Enhanced safety of the platform, Protection of viewers.

+**Design techniques and algorithms:**
+-  **String matching Algorithm Rabin-Karp:** Hashing based
+   - **Time Complexity:** O(N+M) where N is length of text/string, and M is length of the pattern (explicit word).
+   - **Space Complexity:** O(1) Auxiliary Space

+#### 11. User activity tracking

 ### References
 - [YouTube Market Stats](https://www.simplilearn.com/youtube-marketing-stats-article)